kubernetes-sigs/cluster-api/docs/proposals/20220927-label-sync-between-machine-and-nodes.md

 - Cluster API owns a specific domain: `node.cluster.x-k8s.io`.

+There is also a default list of annotations that are always put on a Node, based on a Machine's properties.
+An additional list of annotations can be synced from the Machine to the Node by provider a list of regexes as a flag to the manager.

+The following is a list of the default annotations that would always be applied from Machines to Nodes for Cluster API's own bookkeeping:

+- The `cluster.x-k8s.io/cluster-name` annotation is applied to a Node to easily ascertain what Cluster a Node is associated with.

+- The `cluster.x-k8s.io/cluster-namespace` annotation is applied to a Node to easily ascertain what Namespace a Node's Cluster is associated with.

+- The `cluster.x-k8s.io/machine` annotation is applied to a Node to easily ascertain the Machine managing the Node.

+Additionally, the `node.cluster.x-k8s.io` domain is owned by Cluster API, and will always be synced.

-#### Synchronization of CAPI Labels
+#### Synchronization of CAPI Labels and Annotatioins

-The synchronization of labels between a Machine object and its linked Node is limited to the domains and prefixes described in the section above.
+The synchronization of labels and annotations between a Machine object and its linked Node is limited to the domains and prefixes described in the section above.

-The synchronization process is going to use [server side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) in order to ensure that Cluster API will manage only the subset of labels coming from Machine objects and ignores labels applied to Nodes concurrently by other users/other components.
+The synchronization process is going to use [server side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) in order to ensure that Cluster API will manage only the subset of labels and annotations coming from Machine objects and ignores labels and annotations applied to Nodes concurrently by other users/other components.

 This requires to define an identity/manager name to be used by CAPI when performing this operation; additionally during implementation we are going to identify and address eventual additional steps required to properly transition existing Nodes to SSA, if required.
 From a preliminary investigation, the risk is that the manager that created the object and the new SSA manager will become co-owner of the same labels, and this will prevent deletion of labels.

 The synchronization process will be implemented in the Machine controller.
 Reconciliation is triggered both when Machine object changes, or when the Node changes (the machine controller watches Nodes within the workload cluster).

-#### Delay between Node Create and Label Sync
+#### Delay between Node Creation and Sync

 The Node object is first created when kubelet joins a node to the workload cluster (i.e. kubelet is up and running).
-There may be a delay (potentially several seconds) before the machine controller kicks in to apply the labels on the Node.
+There may be a delay (potentially several seconds) before the machine controller kicks in to apply the labels and annotations on the Node.

 Kubernetes supports both equality and inequality requirements in label selection.
 In an equality based selection, the user wants to place a workload on node(s) matching a specific label (e.g. Node.Labels contains `my.prefix/foo=bar`).
 The delay in applying the label on the node, may cause a subsequent delay in the placement of the workload, but this is likely acceptable.